successunforgettable/ai-innerdna/replit.md

 - June 15, 2025.
 Created stateDescriptionsPart3.ts with exact state descriptions for personality types 7-9 from specification document
 - June 15, 2025.
 Applied container sizing fix with dynamic height for 50-200 word descriptions including proper padding and responsive design adjustments
 - June 15, 2025.
 Integrated personality-specific state descriptions from stateDescriptionsPart1-3.ts files into Color Phase component for Types 1-9 with proper TypeScript typing and fallback handling
+- June 15, 2025.
+Fixed Foundation Stones completion logic to calculate and store personality type using determinePersonalityType algorithm when all 9 stone sets are completed